infinum/datx/packages/datx-test-data-factory/README.md

 ### Mapping over all the created objects with `postBuild`

-If you need to transform an object in a way that test-data-bot doesn't support out the box, you can pass a `postBuild` function when creating a factory.
+If you need to transform an object in a way that test-data-factory doesn't support out the box, you can pass a `postBuild` function when creating a factory.
 This factory will run every time you create an object from it.

 ```js
 import { createFactory, sequence, perBuild } from '@datx/test-data-factory';